 We are exhausted not only from lack of sleep and being sick, but also from fighting.
 Every day it is a fight to be better.
 Every day you hope for more healing.
 When you have a setback, you get emotionally drained.
 It is okay to cry.
 It is okay to let the tears run down your cheeks uncontrollably.
 It is okay to cry until you have dry heaves.

 BUT!
 After you have that cry, focus on healing.
-Read the healing stories that we have scattered throughout this website.
+Read the healing journeys and healing stories that we have scattered throughout this website.
 Read them again.
 Read them one more time.
 Tell yourself that you too will put a healing story on this website.
 Repeat those words often.

 Remember half of the battle was finding us.
 Now that you’re here, you are on the path to healing.
 Stay strong!